Solomon Adler

 Solomon Adler (August 6, 1909 – August 4, 1994) worked as U.S. Treasury representative in China during World War II.

-He was identified by Whittaker Chambers and Elizabeth Bentley as a Soviet spy and resigned from the Treasury Department in 1950.
+Adler was identified by Whittaker Chambers and Elizabeth Bentley as a Soviet spy and resigned from the Treasury Department in 1950.
 After several years teaching at Cambridge University in England, he returned to China, where he resided from the 1960s to his death, working as a translator and economic advisor.

 From the early 1960s, Adler was also affiliated with the International Liaison Department, an important organ of the Chinese Communist Party organ whose functions include foreign intelligence.

 Early life

-Solomon Adler was born on 6 August 1909 in Leeds, England.
+Solomon Adler was born on August 6, 1909 in Leeds, England.
 The Adler family was of Jewish ancestry and originally from Karelitz, Belarus, moving to Leeds in 1900.
 Solomon Adler was the fifth of ten children; the oldest was Saul Adler, who became a well-known Israeli parasitologist.
 Adler studied economics at Oxford and University College, London.
-He came to the United States in 1935 to do research.
+He moved to the United States in 1935 to do research.